Palmchat: Relationship with humans and conservation

-The palmchat is a common species within its range of about 75000 km², and highly adaptable.
-As it is not approaching the thresholds for the population decline criterion of the IUCN Red List (i.e., declining more than 30% in ten years or three generations), it has been evaluated as being of Least Concern.
+The palmchat appears to have benefited from human activities in Hispaniola, having adapted well to human-created habitats, and the species is one of if not the most common birds on the island.
+While some declines have been recorded, it is not approaching the thresholds for the population decline criterion of the IUCN Red List (i.e., declining more than 30% in ten years or three generations), it has been evaluated as being of Least Concern.